 This position can be held within any entity that is paying employees and has some form of payroll department.
 Thus, payroll accountants can expect to find work in the private and public sectors, as well as in nonprofits, educational institutions and businesses of varying sizes.

-The BLS predicted faster than average job growth for accountants and auditors in general between 2014-2024, with an expected 11% increase in job opportunities.
-Over 142,000 job openings were expected to arise in the accounting field over that decade.
+The BLS predicted faster than average job growth for accountants and auditors in general between 2018-2028, with an average increase of 6% in job opportunities.
+Over 90,700 job openings were expected to arise in the accounting field over that decade.

 Payroll accountants work within payroll departments processing and managing employee paychecks and payments.
 A bachelor's degree is the usual education choice for this position, but there are associate's degrees that can suffice for employment.
 Payroll accountants should have some experience in accounting when looking for a payroll accountant position, but certification and degrees can lead to positions with higher responsibility and better pay.